What Is An LLC? (Benefits, Cost, Best State & More)

 One alternative to forming an LLC is to obtain a Doing Business As (DBA) name, which allows you to conduct business under an assumed name.
 With a DBA, you get many of the same advantages of an LLC, like the ability to open bank accounts and accept payments under your alternate name.
 This enhances the credibility of sole proprietorships and other very small businesses that don’t need all of the protections provided by the LLC structure.

 However, a DBA offers no protection from lawsuits, and does not provide limited liability status.
-With a DBA, you can be personally sued for the business actions of yourself, your partners or your employees.
+With a DBA, you can be personally sued for your own business actions, as well as those of your partners or your employees.
 Additionally, there is no special tax status provided by a DBA — the individual or entity conducting business will still file taxes just as they would without the DBA.

 On the other end of the spectrum is another option: forming a corporation.
 Unlike LLCs, corporations have formal management and ownership structures with clearly defined roles for the company directors and officers.
 However, corporations do give business owners a variety of options for taxation.